gae123/sd2/README.md

 In some sense, we bring the advantages of a microservices environment to the development phase even when you do not use microservices in production.

+## The Basic Concepts
+In sd2 you split your editing and source control activities from all the other development activities.
+Editing is done on your developer workstation that we will call editing host or EH.
+All the other development activities will be done inside containers that can run anywhere you want.
+The containers run on hosts that we call development hosts (DH).

 ![Use Case](https://docs.google.com/drawings/d/1uO3umvqVMIM2HnrXJwRAgAX2UWRYNVqEKDTNggXlEIc/pub?w=960&h=720)

+## sd2 advantages
+1. By separating EH and DH you can now version independently your EH from your DH and the containers where your development environment runs.
+So now you can work on multiple projects (or releases of the same project) at the same time that have incompatible stacks.
+1. sd2 uses a combination of tools to make sure that when you change a file on the EH, the file is copied to the destination(s) almost instanteneoulsy.
+1. All generated files/artifacts are generated in the DHs.
+Since you only commit on EHs, there is no chance for accidentally commit generated artifacts.
+1. Modern IDEs are heavyweight and have perofrmance requirements that increse with bigger projects. sd2 uses multiple replicas of the source code so both the IDE and the compilers/transpilers etc can work independently.

 ## Prerequisites
 The tools have been tested on MacOS and Ubuntu hosts.
 At a minimum you